jacopocolo/stamp-artboards-name/README.md

-# stamp-artboards-name
+# Artboard labels
-A sketch plugin that add a label with the artboard name inside the artboard.
+A Sketch plugin that adds a label with the artboard name inside the artboard.

-It can also hide, show, update and delete the labels you created.
+It can also hide, show, and delete the labels you created.
+To update the label, just genereate the labels again.